kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 a specified time is required, leading to a knowledge of timing.
 These types of bounded-time request and response mechanisms are called control loops.

-Unlike general purpose applications, commands cannot be batched, the parameters of the command that will follow depends on the result of the previous one.
+Unlike general-purpose applications, commands cannot be batched; the parameters of the command that will follow depend on the result of the previous one.
-Each request in control loop takes up a minimal payload size (function code, value, device or bus address) and will often fit in a single short packet.
+Each request in the control loop takes up a minimal payload size (function code, value, device or bus address) and will often fit in a single short packet.

 In Detnet-enabled network, it can be imagined as a small series of packets with the same flow identifier, but with different latency constraints.

-It is required to support control loops where each request presents its own latency constraints to the network and where commands are small sized packets.
+It is required to support control loops where each request presents its own latency constraints to the network and where commands are small-sized packets.

 ###  Periodicity {#ocn-intervals}